theloniustrout/danstore/README.md

 <br><br>
-Raspberryproduce to see if Dan can sell stuff online.
+Raspberryproduce.com is to test Dan's marketing chops.
 RPI Zero based physics toys & learning how to make an RPI Hat from prototype to production might be the eventual products of this store that doesn't yet exist.

-Test product is based on best bang for the buck analog educational circuit--open gate FET, & RPI Zero version thereof.
+Test product is based on best on the bang for the buck analog educational circuit--open gate FET with the additoin of a LC circuit for max efficiency.
+But there's more!
+An RPI Zero version thereof.
 Sensor extension is via pluggable I2C sensor & ADC Hat.
-Visualization extensions via fats in pinouts.xyz.
-Electronics concepts are a modern interpretation of Bill Beaty's original paper.
+Visualization extensions via hats in [pinouts.xyc](http://pinouts.xyz) Electronics concepts are Carver Mims modern interpretation of Bill Beaty's original paper.

 <br><br>

+Elecricity is everywhere & it is creepy as hell.
 Everyone loves Demon hunting kits.
 Now on RPI Zero!
-Elecricity is everywhere & is creepy as hell--demon-straightion charge conservation in the style of Carver Mims.
-   CED not fluid analogy of charge, etc.

 * Kit 1: 3x 1/4 size breadboard, jumpers, 5x LED, 5x FET
 * Kit 2: Iron, solder, flux, brass, 10x FET, 10x LED, 5x proto boards
-* Kit 3: Battery charger & solar cell
+* Kit 3: Battery charger, solar cell, & LC circuit
 * Kit 4: A2D Hat & Pimoroni Phat Stack
 * Kit 5: High power wifi enabled flashlight kit--dims light when demon present.
 Software tuned for wide dynamic range.
 * Kit 6: Audio Synth options field modulated